Skip Ribbon Commands

 • ensure that students are correctly enrolled in the appropriate study.

-• Schools may be asked by the VCAA to provide responses to questions presented in questionnaire format about school procedures as well as home school and assessing school communications.
+Schools may be asked by the VCAA to provide responses to questions presented in questionnaire format about school procedures as well as home school and assessing school communications.

-School-based assessment is an essential feature of the VCE, allowing for local flexibility in both teaching and assessment practice.
-As part of the VCAA’s ongoing monitoring and quality assurance program for the VCE, it can request an audit of assessment tasks for school-based assessment in each VCE study, including VCE VM studies and scored VCE Vocational Education and Training (VET) programs.
-The VCAA’s audit of school-based assessment is conducted in line with the powers set out in sections 2.5.3 and 2.5.5 of the Education and Training Reform Act and the requirements set out in section 4.1.2 of the VRQA Guidelines and Standards for the Registration of Awarding Bodies and the Accreditation of Senior Secondary Qualifications.
+The VCAA’s audit of school-based assessment is conducted in line with the powers set out in sections 2.5.3 and 2.5.5 of the Education and Training Reform Act and the requirements set out in section 4.1.2 of the VRQA Guidelines for the Registration of Awarding Bodies and the Accreditation of Senior Secondary and Foundation Secondary Courses.

 Schools should support teachers whose studies are being audited throughout this process.

-More information about the 3 VCE audit programs visit:
+For more information about the 3 VCE audit programs visit:

 The VCAA collects personal information from students to manage their enrolment in the VCE and VET.
-Personal information is collected from the student through the school or provider and entered on VASS which retains information for all students enrolled in Victoria.
-A student record includes the student’s address and contact details, assessment details and any other information relating to their VCE status, for example, any special provision.
+Personal information is collected from the student through the school or provider and entered on VASS, which retains information for all students enrolled in Victoria.
+A student record includes the student’s address and contact details, assessment details and any other information relating to their VCE status, for example, any Special Provision.

 The VCAA keeps all information collected secure and confidential.
 Only relevant VCAA staff members who deal with the specific processes for which the information was collected access the information.
 Students’ personal information is not disclosed to other persons or organisations without students’ knowledge and, where relevant, consent, unless required or permitted by law.